SanderSpies/Productivity/README.md

   "Game engine" approach is much better in my experience.
 - Slow build environment

   If it takes longer then 5 minutes to get your new environment up and running, you are doing it wrong.
+And during development changes should happen around a second.
+Why?
+Mental context switching occurs if the developer needs to wait too long.

 - No control over FE build environment
 - Being too nice when using JSHint or CSSLint
 - No time for refactoring